Mandela Barnes: Healthcare

 Barnes supports Medicare for All as well as incremental steps like lowering the age of enrollment from 65.
 In September 2021, as a candidate for the Senate, Barnes said in a series of tweets, "In Washington, I'll be one of the few elected officials that have actually been on one of the programs we fund and debate" and, referring to when he was enrolled in the Medicaid-based program in 2018, "I've been on BadgerCare, and I've seen how critical it is for working people."

 Other issues

-Barnes supports a Green New Deal, a $15/hour minimum wage, eliminating cash bail nationwide, and legalizing marijuana.
+Barnes supports a Green New Deal, a $15 per hour minimum wage, eliminating cash bail nationwide, and legalizing marijuana.